Review: Chase Sapphire Preferred Card

 Annual Fee

-The Chase Sapphire Preferred has a modest annual fee of $95 USD.
+The Chase Sapphire Preferred has an annual fee of $95 USD.
 This is relatively easy to justify for the host of travel rewards and benefits the card offers, not to mention the CSP unlocks the ability to turn cashback from the Chase Freedom lineup of cards into much more valuable UR points.

 Benefits